Red Racer Snake

 - The red racer is thought to have a normal lifespan of 13 years in the wild and 20 years in captivity.

 - The red racer is able to climb both trees and bushes with surprising skill.

 - Like all other snakes, the red racer has an organ located on the roof of the mouth that senses odor from the air.
 When the snake flicks out its tongue, it draws the scent molecules into its mouth.

 Where to Find Red Racer Snakes

-The red racer can be found in deserts, grasslands, shrublands, and rocky, sandy hills throughout the southwestern United States and northwestern Mexico.
+The red racer snake can be found in deserts, grasslands, shrublands, and rocky, sandy hills throughout the southwestern United States and northwestern Mexico.
 They prefer areas where the vegetation isn’t too dense and their speed provides a natural advantage.
-Red racers take refuge in burrows, rocks, vegetation, trees, and other objects.
+The Red racer snake take refuge in burrows, rocks, vegetation, trees, and other objects.
 Below is a list of the American and Mexican states where they can be found.
-They do not exist as far to the east as New Mexico and Colorado.

 Red Racer Snake Population & Conservation Status

 The red racer snake whipsnake has not been evaluated by the IUCN Red List for its conservation status, but the coachwhip species, in general, is classified as least concern.
 Numbers appear to be very high and stable.
 This subspecies faces no particular threats in the wild, but they do sometimes fall victim to road accidents.